holylander/manage-sharepoint-pnp-powershell/src/connection/readme.md

 ## DESCRIPTION

-This script connects to a target sharepoint 2013 on premises and returns a PS object containing different infrmation from the site.
+This script connects to a target sharepoint 2013 ( have not tried of highfer version, but it should work) on premises and returns a PS object containing different infrmation from the site.

 ## PARAMETER